The Night of the Hunter: Contemporaneous

 The Chicago Tribune wrote: "Insanity, greed, murder and assorted horrors thrown in for the sheer sake of horror make up the unappetizing suspense drama, 'The Night of the Hunter.'
 Seldom has so much ugliness been put into one movie, some of it dragged in for no apparent reason.
 The weight of the accumulated brutality breaks down the story's power long before the finish, and an audience is inclined to laugh aloud at lines that are intended to represent spine chilling thrills.
 A smaller dose of this strong stuff would have made a much more effective movie, but 'The Night of the Hunter' is not only overladed with violence, but overacted, overdirected, and overly laden with clammy atmosphere.
 It moves slowly and unnaturally thru unrealistic settings to a loose, implausible conclusion.
 Robert Mitchum...is guilty of extremely heavy handed histrionism.
 When he seeks to mask his vile motives behind an oily religious jargon and a mouthful of sweet talk, he is so ludicrous you can't blame moviegoers for laughing aloud.
 Shelly Winters turns in a highly credible job....Lillian Gish does what she can with the somewhat vague role of a woman who makes it a practice to take in homeless children who wander to her door.
 And speaking of children—keep them away from 'The Night of the Hunter'."
+However, the paper subsequently reversed its position in later years, celebrating the film as a "masterpiece of terror" and praising Mitchum’s performance.

 The Legion of Decency gave the film a B because it degraded marriage, and the Protestant Motion Picture Council rated it "objectionable", saying that any religious person would be offended by it.
 The film was also banned in Memphis, Tennessee, by the city's head of censorship, Lloyd Binford.
 Great Britain rated the film "adults only."